Welcome to Yukon University, Canada’s first university north of 60!

-Dr. Lesley Brown is an experienced senior academic leader, bringing a decade of leadership experience from two institutions in Alberta.
+She is an experienced senior academic leader, bringing a decade of leadership experience from two institutions in Alberta prior to joining YukonU.

 Dr. Brown served as provost and vice-president, Academic, at Mount Royal University (MRU) in Calgary.
 In this role, she oversaw all facets of educational programming and research at MRU, which evolved into a university in 2009.
 Under her leadership, Mount Royal University experienced significant growth in student enrolment, faculty research success, and academic programming, including the establishment of a long-anticipated Bachelor of Social Work program.